hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1283_bhakti-yoga.md

 "bell-eared" demon\] is the father of all fanatics who hate all other gods except their own.

-This is the only danger in this Nishthâ Bhakti — becoming this fanatical demon.
+This is the only danger in this Nishthā Bhakti — becoming this fanatical demon.
 The world gets full of them.
 It is very easy to hate.
 The generality of mankind gets so weak that in order to love one, they must hate another; they must take the energy out of one point in order to put